 In its letter of endorsement, Samidoun accused Amsterdam universities of having “various ties to the genocidal apartheid state,” adding that “it’s high time that these ties are broken.”

-Kates’s partner, Khaled Barakat, was named as a leader in the PFLP, which he admitted several times himself; and served as a prominent leader in Samidoun and its tributary group, Masar Badil.
+Khaled Barakat, Kates’s partner, acknowledged multiple times that he was a PFLP leader.
+He also served as a prominent leader in Samidoun and its tributary group, Masar Badil.

-Since 2019, various financial platforms and credit card companies, including American Express, PayPal, Donorbox, Plaid, and Discover, have reportedly stopped processing funding for Samidoun and their fiscal sponsor, the Alliance for Global Justice, citing fears of relations to terror activity.
+Since 2019, various financial platforms and credit card companies, including American Express, PayPal, Donorbox, Plaid, and Discover, have reportedly stopped processing funding for Samidoun and its fiscal sponsor, the Alliance for Global Justice (AFGJ), citing fears of relations to terror activity.

 Ohad Merlin contributed to this report.